 • Social Media: Platforms like Facebook, Twitter, and Instagram can be used to provide real-time updates and interact with residents.
 Social media is also useful for sharing official information from local authorities.

-• HOA Website: Your HOA website should have a dedicated emergency page where residents can access up-to-date information, such as evacuation routes, shelter locations, and recovery resources.
+• HOA Website: Your HOA website should have a dedicated emergency page where residents can access up-to-date information, such as evacuation routes, shelter locations, and HOA’s Emergency Plans.
 This page should be easily accessible and regularly updated.

 By utilizing multiple communication channels, you can ensure that important information reaches every resident, even if one or more channels become unavailable during a disaster.